 Citations are publications that use Tocris products.
 Selected citations for CP 376395 hydrochloride include:

 Do you know of a great paper that uses CP 376395 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area